zenoengine/til/C++/SPMD_Compiler.md

 - Explict vectorziation using two new keywords *uniform* and *varying*
     - Again, ISPC is not an auto vectorzing compiler

-(It's basically shared programming for cpu)
+(It's basically shader programming for cpu)

 # The key concept "uniform" vs "varing"